 Coming back from vacation and want your home to be nice and cool the moment you walk in the door?
 A few clicks on your phone, and you’re all set.

 Even better, the Nest knows how efficient your system is (i.e., how long it will take to cool your home from its current temperature), so it starts the process at the optimal time.

 On the other hand, what you set isn’t always what you get.

 The Nest has a three degree temperature swing.
 So if you set it to 70, it might end up anywhere between 67 to 73.
 This is all part of helping you save money by working efficiently, but if you’re a stickler for temperatures that are “just right”, the Nest might not be for you.

 As well as learning about your habits and your home’s efficiency, the Nest is also connected to the outside world.

 If Austin temperatures drop unexpectedly in the middle of a blazing summer (one can only hope!), the Nest will adjust your thermostat accordingly and give your AC a much-needed break.

 It will also send you an alert if it notices something wrong with your unit or to warn you about upcoming weather conditions that might affect the unit’s performance.

-The Nest does have some drawbacks- the price-tag is high, the temperature isn’t precise, and it takes some time to teach it your ways.
+Although there are many benefits to installing a Nest thermostat, the Nest does have some drawbacks- the price-tag is high, the temperature isn’t precise, and it takes some time to teach it your ways.

 Additionally, not all homes are equipped to power the Nest’s internal rechargeable battery and may require a C-wire installation (check Nest’s website for more info on this).